 Last week a local yoga studio was pilloried by members of the local and national media for offering a yoga class for people of color and respectfully asking white allies in their community to not attend.
 This class had been offered for five years with no public promotion.
 Through collaborative promotions with Rainier Beach Yoga, where the classes were to be held, a supportive post on social media caught the attention of reporters, who called the teacher––and Rainier Beach Yoga––exclusive for not welcoming white people to the class.
 This in a city where yoga classes full of white people can be found on every corner.

-When we heard about the subsequent threats and verbal attacks on Laura Humpf, founder of Rainier Beach Yoga and Teresa Wang, of POC (People of Color) Yoga, we were shocked and saddened.
-Here these dedicated women chose to create a class where not only would people of color feel welcome, but they could also be in the majority, in a town where they are clearly in the minority, in an activity where they are clearly in the minority.
-They were attacked so fervently that Laura chose to close the studio temporarily, and POC Yoga decided to discontinue offering classes.
-Fortunately both women also received a groundswell of compassion and loving kindness from their community.
+When we heard about the subsequent threats and verbal attacks, we were shocked and saddened.
+Here these dedicated people chose to create a class where not only would people of color feel welcome, but they could also be in the majority, in a town where they are clearly in the minority, in an activity where they are clearly in the minority.
+They were attacked so fervently that Laura chose to close her studio temporarily, and POC Yoga decided to discontinue offering classes.
+Fortunately both people also received a groundswell of compassion and loving kindness from their community.
 Rainier Beach Yoga reopened yesterday.
 May they continue to serve marginalized populations and offer a healing and safe space for practitioners of all races, sizes, sexual identification and self-expression preference.

 We recognize and believe that creating special classes for those who are marginalized and/or discriminated against is an important part of creating an inclusive culture on a larger scale.
 And we are ready to be part of the solution.